lexnederbragt/MBV3070-H19/lab/2_Flow_Control.md

 print(sign)
 ```

+**Questions:**

-Question: what is printed at the end when this piece of code is run?
+* what is printed at the end when this piece of code is run?

-Question: figure out what you need to change in order for this piece of code to print out "Sign must be zero" and "Have an nice day"?
+* figure out what you need to change in order for this piece of code to print out "Sign must be zero" and "Have an nice day"?

 Note, Python uses **indentation** to delimit code blocks.
 The indentation above is NOT just to make things look pretty - it tells Python what the body of the if-statement is.
 This is true whenever we create any code blocks.